-For information on our course fees please see the 2018/19 Fee and Funding Booklet.
+For information on our course fees please see the Fees-and-funding-booklet.

 You should apply for your funding before you start your course.
 Your application can only be processed once you have submitted the correct supporting documentation.
-Due to the volume of applications it can take up to 4 weeks to process the application.
+At busy times ( eg July - September) it can take up to 4 weeks to process the application.

 Funds are limited and are based on a ‘first come, first served’ basis.
 This applies to Bursary, Discretionary, Childcare and Travel.